d60/twikit/README.md

 If you encounter any bugs or issues, please report them on [issues](https://github.com/d60/twikit/issues).

-Additionally, if you find this library useful, I would appreciate it if you would star this repository or share this library.
+If you find this library useful, consider starring this repository⭐️